- Contact Us Now: 408.981.7696 Tap Here to Call Us

 At The Ahluwalia Firm, we provide:

-- Personalized interview preparation sessions
+- Personalized interview preparation sessions tailored to your case

-- Document review and evidence organization
+- Thorough document review and evidence organization to present a strong file

-- Mock interviews with real USCIS-style questions
+- Mock interviews with real USCIS-style questions to help you practice and gain confidence

 Schedule Your Interview Prep Today